coverclock/com-diag-diminuto/README.md

 All of the Diminuto code has embedded within it Doxygen comments.
-You can build hundreds of pages of man pages, HTML-based documentation, and PDF reference manuals for Diminuto by installing the doxygen and LaTeX tools (see below under Dependencies) and running the following make targets.
+You can build hundreds of pages of man pages, HTML-based documentation, and PDF reference manuals for Diminuto by installing the doxygen and LaTeX tools (see under Dependencies) and running the following make targets.

     make documentation
     make readme